peberlein/legend_of_tilda/README.txt

 Stalfos    .5   2/1/1
 Stone statue .5    (projectile can be blocked by magic shield) Trap       1
-Vire       1    2/1/1 (spawns 2 keese, unless killed w/ magic sword) Wall master .5  2/1/1  (if catches you, go to level start) WizzrobeR  1    4/2/1  (boomerang has no effect) projectile 4         (can be blocked by magic shield)
+Vire       1    2/1/1 (spawns 2 red keese, unless killed w/ magic sword) Wall master .5  2/1/1  (if catches you, go to level start) WizzrobeR  1    4/2/1  (boomerang has no effect) projectile 4         (can be blocked by magic shield)